valueflows/valueflows/docs/introduction/intents.md

 # Intents and Commitments

+[This section has not been worked on yet, and is pulled from Intent.
+Needs to be though through, as well as adding commitments.]

 Vocab about Offer, Request, Want, Need, Desire, and other related predecessors to [exchanges](https://github.com/openvocab/exchange) or [processes](https://github.com/valueflows/process). .

 We see many groups posting intents that are different from commercial advertisements or ecommerce offers.